US military says KC-135 refueling aircraft crashes in western Iraq, All six crew members confirmed dead in US military refuelling plane crash in Iraq

 Ahmed Kamel – Egypt Daily News

-The United States Armed Forces announced that one of its aerial refueling aircraft has crashed over western Iraq with 6 crew members on board.
+The United States Armed Forces had announced that one of its aerial refueling aircraft has crashed over western Iraq with 6 crew members on board.

 According to an initial statement from the US military, the aircraft involved was a Boeing KC-135 Stratotanker, a tanker plane widely used to refuel military jets during operations.